The THESAN project: Lyman-alpha emitters as probes of ionized bubble sizes: Connections to ionized bubble sizes

 \subsection{Observational probes of bubble sizes}

 Currently, the primary way to constrain ionized bubble sizes observationally is through careful analysis of high-$z$ galaxy properties.
-To this end, we investigate the relationships between bubble sizes and three key galaxy observables: UV magnitude, Ly$\alpha$ luminosity, and Ly$\alpha$ equivalent width.
+The observed spectra from quasars are also incredibly effective as probes of reionization, but the relative rarity of these objects reduces the practicality of studying these constraints in the \thesan box.
+To this end, we investigate the relationships between high-$z$ galaxies and bubble sizes through three key galaxy observables: UV magnitude, Ly$\alpha$ luminosity, and Ly$\alpha$ equivalent width.
 In the top panels of Figure~\ref{fig:2d_R_MLEW}, we show the number of galaxies in \thesan with observed \LLya > $10^{41.5}$ \ergs according to each of these properties.
 By making this \LLya cut, the sampled galaxies are biased to higher UV magnitudes, particularly earlier in reionization, and to higher EWs.
 To illustrate the connection between bubble sizes and the three galaxy parameters ($M_{1500}$, \LLya, and EW), two-dimensional distributions are shown for $z=8$ in the center row of Figure~\ref{fig:2d_R_MLEW}, with the black curves showing the median bubble sizes.
 The lower panels show the medians for several redshifts as the relationships evolve throughout the EoR.
 In all cases, the correlation weakens as reionization occurs with the median bubble sizes being nearly constant for all galactic properties by $z \lesssim 6$.
 Earlier in reionization, however, there are clear trends in the Ly$\alpha$ properties indicating that galaxies with higher \LLya or EW reside in preferentially larger bubbles, especially at particularly high EW (EW $\gtrsim 25$ \AA).
 This trend also appears to a lesser extent for UV-bright galaxies ($M_{1500} \lesssim -19$) which are more highly sampled under the \LLya conditions.

 To further explore how bubbles around galaxies differ based on these galactic properties, we divide the \thesan galaxies into bright and faint groups according to criteria based on the three properties divided at ($M_{1500} = -19$, \LLya $= 10^{42}$ \ergs, EW $= 25$ \AA).
 We report the median bubble sizes and 16$^\text{th}$ to 84$^\text{th}$ percentiles for the bright and faint groups, as well as their ratio, and the Wasserstein distance, which quantifies the difference between the logarithmic bubble size distributions, in Table~\ref{tab:R_gal}.
 The distributions for bubbles around bright (solid curves) and faint (dashed curves) galaxies are shown in Figure~\ref{fig:LAE_R_dists} for the three criteria at a few key redshifts, with the probability density function (PDF $= \text{d}P/\text{d}R$) in the upper panels and the cumulative distribution function (CDF $=P(>R)$) in the lower panels.
 In general, the distributions for the bright galaxies are shifted to higher bubble sizes than for faint galaxies, with the difference at each redshift lessening as reionization progresses.
 The largest difference between the bubbles sizes around bright and faint galaxies occurs with the \LLya criteria.
 While EW starts as an effective discriminator for bubble size populations, the distributions rapidly become quite similar throughout reionization.